 Chainsaw

-Longridge can offer a qualified team of tree fellers, with years of experience working in remote and dangerous contitions.
+Longridge can offer a qualified team of tree fellers, with years of experience working in remote and dangerous conditions, often as part of integrated pest control services.

 Release / Spot Spraying

-Our fit and experienced staff are adept at spot spraying using knapsacks around sensitive areas that have been planted with natives.
+Our fit and experienced staff are adept at spot spraying using knapsacks around sensitive areas that have been planted with natives, ideal for invasive plant control and insect spraying when required.

 Drill And Fill

-An effective method for poisoning and killing unwanted trees surrounded by natives that involves drilling into the base of the trunk and delivering poison directly to the cambium layer.
+An effective method for pesticide control, used to poison and kill unwanted trees surrounded by natives.
+This involves drilling into the base of the trunk and delivering herbicide directly to the cambium layer.

 Spraying Handguns

-We can provide a purpose built land cruiser equipped with a quick spray 200m twin reel unit with the capacity to hold 800l of chemical at a time.
-Great for large spray jobs, high country, and forestry work.
+We can provide a purpose-built Land Cruiser equipped with a quick-spray, 200m twin reel unit with the capacity to hold 800L of chemical at a time.
+Great for large spray jobs, high country, and forestry work, part of our scalable pest control services.

 Forestry Roadside Spraying

-Our forestry road spraying system is attached to the back of a land cruiser which gives us in-cab fully sectioned control in three sections, overall 9m spray width, perfect for spraying brush weed on the sides of tracks.
+Our forestry road spraying system is attached to the back of a Land Cruiser, giving us in-cab fully sectioned control across three sections.
+With a 9m overall spray width, it’s perfect for spraying brush weed on the sides of tracks and supporting broader pest exterminator services.

 Scrub Cutting

-Longridge can offer high powered scrub cutting machines that are tailor made for clearing scrub and invasive weeds.
+Longridge can offer high-powered scrub cutting machines that are tailor-made for clearing scrub and invasive weeds, which is key in reclaiming land and enabling effective pest control in Christchurch and surrounding areas.

 Invasive Plant